It’s hard to tell Nature Sacred’s story without talking about Kitty and Tom Stoner. Let’s start here.

 The model was in place, the science was there to support it, and the TKF Foundation was formed in 1996.
 They got busy.

 The first Sacred Place was created in the first year, then came a few more.
-Tom and Kitty were awed by the impact these small Sacred Places were having.
+Kitty and Tom were awed by the impact these small Sacred Places were having.
 Countless stories surfaced via the free, waterproof journals offered at each site—open letters of gratitude and healing.
 Communities coalescing.
 People reconnecting with themselves and each other.
 Strengthening.
 Finding pride and hope.

 The couple knew they were onto something good.
 And the concept began to replicate, expanding into more communities and cities.